 Introduction to tourism and hospitality: concepts of tourism, travel, tourist and hospitality; The history of travel and tourism: the empire era, the middle ages and the renaissance era, the grand tour era, the mobility era and the modern era; types of tourism: domestic tourism, international tourism, outbound tourism, dark tourism, cultural tourism, rural tourism; Tourism demand and travel motivators: basics of tourism demand, net travel propensity, gross travel propensity, case study-pattern of movement of tourists to Sri Lanka; travel motivators, physical motivators, Inter personal motivators, status & prestige.
-The hospitality industry: understanding the concept of hospitality management, the hospitality manager's role in the hospitality industry, demand and supply of hospitality, welcoming, workplace skills and expectations, careers in hospitality; Introduction to lodging operations: the evolution of lodging, classifications of hotel properties, meeting guests needs, forces shaping the hotel business, competition in the lodging business; Management, manpower analyzing in hospitality management, control in hospitality management.
+The hospitality industry: understanding the concept of hospitality management, the hospitality manager's role in the hospitality industry, demand and supply of hospitality, welcoming, workplace skills and expectations, careers in hospitality; Introduction to lodging operations: the evolution of lodging, classifications of hotel properties, meeting guests needs, forces shaping the hotel business, competition in the lodging business; Management of hospitality industry: planning in hospitality management, organizing in hospitality management, management.